 - LAN heartbeat resource

 - Uses Ethernet for communication.

-- Kernel mode LAN heartbeat resource

-- Uses Ethernet for communication.
+- Kernel mode LAN heartbeat resource Uses Ethernet for communication.

+- Disk heartbeat resource

 - Uses a specific partition (cluster partition for disk heartbeat) on the shared disk for communication.
 It can be used only on a shared disk configuration.

 - · Witness heartbeat resource

+- Uses the external server running the Witness server service to show the status (of communication with each server) obtained from the external server.